iancwm/IRP_ALNS_Matheuristic/README.md

 The Inventory Routing Problem (IRP) is one of the most challenging of the VRP variants, as it combines both inventory management and routing decisions into a single problem.

-This group project follows the conventions and rules of the 12th DIMACS Implementation Challenge.
+This group project follows the conventions and rules of the **12th DIMACS Implementation Challenge**.

 ----